-A consistent document prescribes the distribution of decision-making authorities between the Board of Directors and the company's organisations, defining the key control points required for efficiently developing and operating MOL Group processes.
+A consistent document prescribes the distribution of decision-making authorities between the Board of Directors and the company's organisations, defining the key control points required for the efficient development and operation of MOL Group's processes.

 Control and management of MOL Group will be implemented through business and functional organisations.
 The EB will be responsible for harmonising their activities.